appanp/supply-chain-fundas/supply_chain_terminology.md

 **Inventory Management**: It is the act of managing the product inventory across warehouses and inside a single warehouse.
 Depending on the level of control, the specific locations of each SKU should be available in the inventory management module of WMS.
 This is a WMS feature.

+**Inventory Serialization**: TODO.
+For more info, refer to [this link](https://wareiq.com/resources/blogs/inventory-serialization-for-ecommerce-business/)

 **Kit**: 1) The components of a parent item that have been pulled from stock and prepared for movement to a production area.
 2) A group of repair parts to be shipped with an order.
 Same as kitted material, staged material.

 **Kitting**: The process of constructing and staging kits.
 For more info, refer to [this link](https://www.thefulfillmentlab.com/blog/kitting-warehouse/).